01 of 09

 05 of 09

 Rugs in Unlikely Places

 The kitchen may seem like a dangerous place for a rug, but it can be a wonderful way to add color to a neutral kitchen and sprinkle in a bit of pattern where there may not otherwise be any.
-Though you'll want to be careful of stains, a rug can also add cushion under your feet for those long Sunday meal prep hours.
+Though you'll want to be careful of stains, an anti-fatigue rug can also add cushion under your feet for those long Sunday meal prep hours.
 Try a cheap runner or a faded vintage piece to ease into the look, as shown by The Chronicles of Home.Continue to 6 of 9 below.

 06 of 09